Skip to content

 Shipley Church of England Primary School (Primary)

-Nearby (check distance/priority area from your address)
+Nearby in Shipley (check distance/priority area from your address).

 • Admissions via Bradford Council; faith criteria may apply.